 PUBLISHED MAY/JUNE 2018

-by Cathi Stevenson, Book Cover Designer —
+by Cathi Stevenson, Owner, Book Cover Express —

 You may think you’ve landed on the perfect book design, but that could be bias creeping in.
 Make sure you answer these questions before approving your cover design.